Surging gold prices push Indians to rein in, recycle

 Spending is squeezed by India's inflation, now close to 10 percent in a seemingly never-ending climb, while base lending has risen 13 times since early 2010 to stand at 8.5 percent.

-Consumers had funds tied up in underperforming assets, said Jain, whose association groups 10,000 jewelers.
+Consumers had funds tied up in underperforming assets, said Jain, whose association groups 10,000 jewellers.

 "The easy liquidity has stopped as people's money is stuck in property and stock markets," he said.

-Bora, whose family hails from the western Indian state of Gujarat, said her budget for wedding jewelry had dropped to 250,000 rupees ($4,800) -- about half what she spent on her sister's wedding eight years ago.
+Bora, whose family hails from Gujarat, said her budget for wedding jewellery had dropped to 250,000 rupees ($4,800) -- about half what she spent on her sister's wedding eight years ago.

 (Additional reporting by Rajendra Jadhav; Writing by Jo Winterbottom; Editing by Clarence Fernandez)